pingcap/docs/sql-statements/sql-statement-show-drainer-status.md

 # SHOW DRAINER STATUS

-`SHOW DRAINER STATUS` statements displays the status information for all Drainers in the cluster.
+The `SHOW DRAINER STATUS` statement displays the status information for all Drainer nodes in the cluster.

 ## Examples